seam/cron/readme.md

         db.saveDebit(balance);
     }

-Finally, if you prefer a more traditional, EJB-esque approach then you can specify a return type of Future<T> and use the `AsyncResult` helper to return the result of your method call.
-Seam Cron will automatically wrap this in a legit Future<T>
-which the calling code can use as expected immediately.
+Finally, if you prefer a more futuristic approach then you can specify a return type of Future<T> and use the `AsyncResult` helper to return the result of your method call.
+Seam Cron will automatically wrap this in a useful Future<T> implementation which the calling code can use as expected, immediately.

     @Asynchronous
     public Future<Box> doSomeHeavyLiftingInTheBackground() {